My Account

 2. Drop Jaws with a CV Profile Statement

 Why do you need a CV profile?
 Because you want to get hired.
-See, hiring pros won’t carefully read every word you write.
-They’ll glance around like an adolescent at a Banksy show.
-To slow their roll, write an introduction for your CV that gets them interested in your skills.
+Hiring managers won’t read every word— they’ll skim through your CV like an art enthusiast at a Banksy exhibit.
+To grab their attention, write an introduction that sparks their interest in your skills.

-The best way to write it is to answer three simple questions:
+The key to crafting this profile is answering three simple questions:

 1. Who are you?